 Every blog post should include high-quality, readable content, a call to action, a contact form, effectively used SEO and engage your readers in conversation.Readers also tend to prefer that your posts include different types of multi-media.
-If your blog post is not meeting these requirements then it probably is not a successful post for your business.
+If your blog post is not meeting these requirements, then it probably is not a satisfactory post for your business.

 Just remember, the Internet is full of information.
-You have to find a way to convince your readers that your information is what they want.
+You have to find a way to convince your readers that your data is what they want.